dougeby/IntuneDocs/intune/device-locate.md

 ## Security and privacy information for lost mode and locate device actions
 - No device location information is sent to Intune until you turn on this action.
-- When you use the locate device action, the latitude and longitude coordinates of the device are sent to Intune, and displayed in the Azure portal.
+- When you use the locate device action, the latitude and longitude coordinates of the device are sent to Intune, and shown in the Azure portal.
 - The data is stored for 24 hours, then removed.
 You cannot manually remove the location data.
 - Location data is encrypted, both while stored, and while being transmitted.
-- When you configure lost mode, you can customize a message that displays on the lock screen.
+- When you configure lost mode, you can customize a message that appears on the lock screen.
 In this message, to help the person that finds the device, be sure to include specific details to return the lost device.

 ## Next steps